oracle-devrel/devo.tutorials/microsoft-sql-to-mds.md

 - back-end
 thumbnail: assets/microsoft-sql-diagram.webp
 date: 2021-11-18 12:11
 description: This tutorial walks you through the process for exporting data from Microsoft SQL Server and then importing it into MySQL Database Service in OCI.
 author: frederic-descamps
+mrm: WWMK211125P00015
 ---
 After checking out how we can import data from [PostgreSQL](https://blogs.oracle.com/mysql/post/how-to-import-data-from-postgresql-to-mysql-database-service) and [Amazon Redshift](https://blogs.oracle.com/mysql/how-to-import-data-from-amazon-redshift-to-mysql-database-service), let's see how we can export data from Microsoft SQL Server and import it into MySQL Database Service (MDS) in Oracle Cloud Infrastructure (OCI).